 1. Trying to purchase a subscription.
 Getting error.

-2. How to decide which of the pricing options is best for me?
+2. Can I try the app before buying?
+Which pricing option is best for me?

-For a one-time project or experiencing the app before making a long term commitment, weekly subscription is an inexpensive option.
-Quarterly subscription for longer projects, and yearly subscription or one-time price options are best for users who plan to use the app on an ongoing basis.
+For a one-time project or experiencing the app before making a long term commitment, quarterly subscription is an inexpensive option.
+Use yearly subscription or one-time price options if you plan to use the app for a longer project or an ongoing basis.

 3. My subscription is current, but I deleted the app.
 What to do?